SigmaHQ/sigma/tools/README.md

 You can add the following depending on additional information from your answers/input above.

 1. If you are using ECS, your data is going to `winlogbeat-*` index, or your default field is a keyword type then add the following to your SIGMA command: `--backend-option keyword_field="" `
-    * If you want to prevent case sensitive bypasses you can add the following to your command: `--backend-option case_insensitive_whitelist""`
+    * If you want to prevent case sensitive bypasses you can add the following to your command: `--backend-option case_insensitive_whitelist="*"`
     * If you want to prevent case sensitive bypasses but only for certain fields, you can use an option like this: `-backend-option keyword_field="" --backend-option case_insensitive_whitelist="*CommandLine*, *ProcessName*, *Image*, process.*, *FileName*, *Path*, *ServiceName*, *ShareName*, file.*, *Directory*, *directory*, *hash*, *Hash*, *Object*, ComputerName, *Subject*, *Target*, *Service*"`

 2. If you are using analyzed (text) fields or your index template portion of `strings_as_keyword` contains `text` then you can add the following: